-On the Meetings & Offline tab in the Meetings & Events section, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.
+On the Meetings & Offline tab below Meetings & Events, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.

 To view and modify what people will see on the projector screen during the meeting, click the drop down menu (⋯) to the right of your meeting and click Edit.

 The Event Settings will appear in a popup window, describing the meeting, e.g. where and when it will take place.

 You can add content in the Opening Screen Content text box.

 Step 1: Click in the Opening Screen Content text box to add the text you'd like to display on the projector screen.
 There are number of options available in the WYSIWYG editor you will see up next, e.g. you can bold or italicize text, use different fonts and heading, and even add images.

 Step 2: The Meeting Short URL (its address) is automatically generated and assigned.

 Step 3: The Text Message Shortcode is the code attendees will use to send their responses, comments and questions during the meeting.
 All responses using this shortcode are associated with this meeting, which makes it easy for you later to analyze those responses.